diem/client-sdk-python/mini-wallet.md

 	  -v, --verbose                   Enable verbose log output.  [default: False] -i, --import-stub-diem-account-config-file FILENAME
-	                                  Import the diem account config from a file for miniwallet stub server.
-The config file content should be JSON generated from
+	                                  Import the diem account config from a file for the miniwallet stub server.
+The config file content should be JSON generated from command `gen-diem-account-config`.
-	                                  command `gen-diem-account-config`.

 	  --stub-hrp TEXT                 Set Diem account identifier hrp for the stub